 Welcome to Day #3 of 100 Days of Travel.
 It’s a new world and a new type of traveling.
-For the next 100 days I’m exploring Macedonia and Albania as safely as possible.
+For the next 100 days I’m exploring Macedonia as safely as possible.

 I was never that much into brutalism until I saw the main branch of the Skopje Post Office.
 Now I’m obsessed.
 Built in stages starting in 1974, it’s a surreal mix of concrete corners, portholes, and buttresses.
 It was built by the Janko Konstantinov, a Macedonian architect working mainly in Scandinavia and the United States.
 When Skopje was leveled in the tragic earthquake of 1963, Konstantinov returned to craft this exercise in the surreal.